EnzoRosier/m2-s2-software-architecture-lab-main/README.md

 You can also run "npm run seed" create a database with basic informations

 run "npm run build"

+## Documentation
+Use "/api#/" to get to the documentation

 ## Seed data :
 Users :